minprog/cs50x-1718-1819/sections/06 Queue/Queue.md

 ## Goal

 The goal of this assignment is to get familiar with and learn how to use classes in Python.
-This assignment covers only the basis; take a look [here](https://www.tutorialspoint.com/python/python_classes_objects.htm) for a more in depth introduction. (this is not mandatory).
+This assignment covers only the basis; take a look [here](https://www.tutorialspoint.com/python/python_classes_objects.htm) for a more in depth introduction.
+(This is not mandatory).
 To be more precise, you will be implementing a queue class in Python.
 Rember the queue datastructure?
 [Here's David explaining it](https://video.cs50.net/2016/fall/lectures/5?t=47m30s).

 ## Getting started